Zoyak619/Zoya-Portfolio/README.md

 If I had more time, I’d add the other bonus features like product inventory and full CRUD for customers.
 I’d also maybe make the menus look a bit nicer.
 I’d like to write more unit tests for the database parts too.

-What did you most enjoy implementing?
+what did you most enjoy implementing?

 I really enjoyed connecting everything to the database and running SQL queries in python.
-It felt like a big step up from working with CSVs.
-I also liked getting my unit tests to pass because it was a good way to see that my logic was actually working.
-Adding the view orders by status feature was fun too because it made the app feel more complete.
+I aslo liked getting my unit tests to pass as it was good to see my logic was working.
+Adding the niew orders by status and couriers made the app feel more complete.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Challenges I faced?